brettz9/jtlt/README.md

 1. Document and add test cases to cover current features!

+    1. Implement and demo equivalent to applying and calling templates, and root template

 2. Allow alternative to `element()`, `array()`, etc. methods by just detecting those types from return values (and generic of each type like `dom()` and `json()`).